 - History of allergic reactions attributed to compounds of similar chemical or biologic composition to copanlisib and/or nivolumab

 - History of severe hypersensitivity reaction to any monoclonal antibody

 - Co-morbid systemic illnesses or other severe concurrent disease which, in the judgment of the investigator, would make the patient inappropriate for entry into this study or interfere significantly with the proper assessment of safety and toxicity of the prescribed regimens

-- Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection, non-healing wound or ulcer, or bone fracture, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements
+- Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection, non-healing wound or ulcer, or bone fracture, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, known history of atrial fibrillation except those with 1 event that has resolved more than 1 year ago without recurrence, or psychiatric illness/social situations that would limit compliance with study requirements

 - Pregnant women are excluded from this study because copanlisib and nivolumab are agents with the potential for teratogenic or abortifacient effects; because there is an unknown but potential risk for adverse events in nursing infants secondary to treatment of the mother with copanlisib or nivolumab, breastfeeding should be discontinued for 1 month after last dose if the mother is treated with copanlisib or nivolumab